feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 For users with very latency-sensitive and high QPS use-cases, Feast offers a high-performance Java feature server.
-Besides the benefits of running on JVM, this implementation also provides a gRPC API, which guarantees good connection utilization and small request / response body size (in comparison to JSON).
+Besides the benefits of running on JVM, this implementation also provides a gRPC API, which guarantees good connection utilization and small request / response body size (compared to JSON).
 You will need the Feast Java SDK to retrieve features from this service.
 This SDK wraps all the gRPC logic for you and provides more convenient APIs.

 The Java based feature server can be deployed to Kubernetes cluster via Helm charts in a few simple steps: